ralbear/IMAPbackup/README.md

 ```Shell
 $ sudo apt-get install python getmail4
 ```
-Move to a work directory and clone this repository and change execution permission of the files
+Move to a work directory, clone this repository and change execution permission of the files
 ```Shell
 $ sudo chmod +x imapgrab.py run.sh
 ```